v-harrishe/azure-docs/articles/service-fabric/security-baseline.md

 **Responsibility**: Customer

-### 3.13: Provide Microsoft with access to relevant customer data during support scenarios
+### 3.13: Provide Azure with access to relevant customer data during support scenarios

 **Guidance**: Not available; Customer Lockbox not yet supported for Azure Service Fabric.